Picking up the financial pieces

 Whether the loss of a serious relationship comes as a complete shock, or the writing has been incandescently on the wall for some time, there’s no colour-by-numbers approach to dealing with the inevitable subsequent practicalities.

-I looked at how best to protect children in the immediate aftermath of a separation in my last In Brief column.
-This time, I am exploring some of the practical issues that typically need to be considered and attended to in the wake of a break-up.
+Let's look at some of the practical issues that typically need to be considered and attended to in the wake of a break-up.

 First up: finances.
 One party taking another to the cleaners tends to be the stuff of urban myth and Hollywood scriptwriters.
 The unfortunate reality is, it’s actually extremely rare for a separation not to negatively impact on both parties financial standings, and often markedly so.
 Relationships can derail spectacularly after a split and money is often where it starts.
 People commonly underestimate just how long it can sometimes take to resolve the division of relationship property – and that’s even when court proceedings are avoided.